 Before using the TranslatePlural view helper, you must have first created a Translator object and have attached it to the view helper.
-If you use the Zend\I18n\Translator\TranslatorServiceFactory to create your Translator object, this will be done automatically for you.
+If you use the Zend\View\HelperPluginManager to invoke the view helper, this will be done automatically for you.
+Basic Usage